HackYourFuture/study/javascript/modern-js.md

 If an error occurs inside the `fetchData()` function the `catch` block executes, which logs the error to the console.
 With the error now "handled" (i.e. "consumed") by the `catch` block, the function subsequently returns with `undefined` as its return value.
 The calling function, in our example `fetchAndRender()`, no longer sees an error, as `fetchData()` already "handled" it.
 Instead, it now receives the value `undefined` and assigns that to the `data` variable.
 Obviously this will result in undefined behaviour.

+Here is how it is worded in [mdn web docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function#description):

+> _Each time when an async function is called, it returns a new Promise which will be resolved with the value returned by the async function, or rejected with an exception uncaught within the async function._

+In the example function above the exception _is_ caught and therefore it returns a resolved promise with the value of `undefined` (because `fetchData()` has no explicit `return` value) rather than a rejected promise with the error.

 If you would like your function to log an error to the console while still passing on the error to the calling function you can "rethrow" the error inside the `catch` block, like this:

 ```js